 Overall, we found it to be a good product.

-Unlike the Inspire Fitness FTX functional trainer, it doesn’t come with a bench.
-You will have to buy your own either from the manufacturer or you can choose any of the best adjustable benches or best flat benches we have selected for you.
+Unlike the high-end functional trainers, it doesn’t come with a bench.
+You will have to buy your own either from the manufacturer or you can choose any of the best adjustable benches or the best flat benches we have selected for you.

-XMark XM-7626 cable crossover machine is a fully equipped, ergonomically designed, well-engineered machine.
-It is more expensive than the above-mentioned products but, you obviously get what you pay for.
+The XMark XM-7626 cable crossover machine is a fully equipped, ergonomically designed, well-engineered functional trainer.
+It is more expensive than the above-mentioned products, and you obviously get what you pay for.

 Features of XMARK XM-7626 functional trainer